A transparent selection rationale

 Shortlist FAQ

-FrontendAtlas Essential 60 is a ranked shortlist of must-know frontend interview prompts.
+FrontendAtlas Essential 60 is a curated shortlist of frontend interview prompts.
 It is designed for focused practice across JavaScript utilities, UI coding, frontend system design, and core concepts rather than browsing a full question bank.

 For 7 days, filter to must-know prompts and focus on speed.
 For 14 days, rotate through every section and repeat missed prompts.
 For 30 days, finish all 60 and use the high-leverage misses as your mock interview checklist.